Aeroluna/Vivify/README.md

   "d": {
     "name": string // Name of the culling mask, this is what you must name your sampler in your shader.
     "track": string/string[] // Name(s) of your track(s).
 Everything on the track(s) will be added to this mask.
-    "whitelist": bool // Optional.
-When true, will cull everything but the selected tracks.
+    "whitelist": bool // (Optional) When true, will cull everything but the selected tracks.
+Default = false.
+    "depthTexture": bool // (Optional) When true, write depth texture to "'name'_Depth".
 Default = false.
   }
 }
 ```